Patrick de Silva Kularatne: Later life

-In the late 1960s he became the Chairman of the publishing house, Kularatne & Co.
+In the late 1960s he became the chairman of the publishing house, Kularatne & Co.
 He died on 16 November 1976.
 His remains lay in state at Ananda College, before final rites took place at the Colombo General Cemetery.

 Personal life

 Kularatne married Hilda Muriel Westbrook on 11 December 1920.
 She had come to Ceylon from England in January 1920 as an English teacher to Ananda College.
 Hilda Kularatne later served as the principal of Ananda Balika and she founded the Sri Sumangala Girls' School at Panadura and the Maliyadewa Girls' School at Kurunegala.
-She was awarded a MBE for her services for education in Ceylon.
+She was awarded an MBE for her services for education in Ceylon.
 They had three children: Ananda, Parakrama and Maya.
 The eldest Ananda, a Pilot Officer Ananda Kularatne served as a RAF pilot in Bomber Command during World War II, was killed when his Halifax Bomber failed to return from a raid.
 His younger son Parakrama (always called 'Malli'), a civil engineer, married Lalani, the daughter of Justice A. R. H. Canekeratne and Nellie de Mel; they emigrated to New Zealand with their two sons in 1971.
 His daughter Maya married Stanley Senanayake, who would become the Inspector General of Police.

 He was a member of the Buddhist Theosophical Society, YMBA, Rotary Club of Colombo and the Orient Club.
 He was a keen Bridge player and was the Vice Patron of the Ceylon Bridge Federation in 1971.
 Following his return from Britain in 1918, he lived in a house allocated to the principal of Ananda College.
 He lived thereafter in Gangasiri, Panadura; Charles Circus, Colombo; Pamankada; Orient Club and, finally, moving in with his daughter at Stanmore Crescent until his death.
 He owned a house in Ambalangoda.
 His wife Hilda moved back to Britain in 1946 to look after her parents; she returned in 1948 but did not live with Kularatne again.
 She moved again to London in 1955, to serve as Warden at the Ceylon Students Centre.
 She died on 5 January 1956.